I'm not outgoing.

 I should be in the club around now.
 Typically, the first thing I'll do is scan the bar to see if there is a good place I can post up after I order a drink.
-Ideal area is close to the bathrooms, but if that's not possible I'll go by the stairs if the bar has two floors (smoking areas are typically up here, so they see a lot of traffic).
+Ideal area is close to the bathrooms, but if that's not possible I'll go by the stairs if the bar has two floors (smoking areas are typically up here unless progressive laws have forced them outside, so they see a lot of traffic).
 If that's not possible, I'll stick by the bar.
 Basically, any place where I can observe the traffic, and be observed by the traffic.

 This is about the time you're going to want to start approaching something if you haven't already.
 You don't want to be alone forever.
 One, it's boring.
 Two, although people won't generally notice or care, it isn't good to be seen alone for too long.
-If you do this in Latin America (where girls will often approach you), you'll seem intimidating.
+If you do this in Latin America (where girls will often approach you), you'll seem intimidating, odd and/or unapproachable.

 Hopefully I will have found someone to chill with or dance with by now.
 I usually have pretty good luck with approaching girls in pairs.
 Do this with words, because guys here will just grab them and try to dance with them.
 And they don't really like this (in Brazil this is OK).
 Only problem with pairs is that if one of them doesn't have a guy, it can be a cockblocking scenario later on.

 If all is going well with whomever I've met, I'll usually go all in on the lead.
 Chances are, we will have made out by now.
-I'm always careful not to drink too much more during this stage so as not to lose control, but if the girl is up for drinking, I'll splash out a bit.
-I'll feel out the situation, and if all is going well I'll suggest to GTFO of there after 2:30 or so and drink at my place, no earlier than that.
+I'm always careful not to drink too much more during this stage so as not to lose control, not least because I've already had half a bottle of hootch and a couple of beers, but if the girl is up for drinking, I'll splash out a bit.
+I'll feel out the situation, and if all is going well I'll suggest to GTFO of there after 2:30 or so and drink at my place, not much earlier than that.
 If she's up for it, great!
 The work is done.
 If not, I lay off and reintroduce the topic a bit later.
 If it's truly a hard no after a few tries, I'll settle for the number, which usually results in a very-near future hook-up.